 If you look at your data usage by app, you will notice that some apps use far more data than others.
 Any apps that stream video or music, such as YouTube, Netflix, Pandora and Spotify, are going to use up significantly higher amounts of data.

-For example, according to Sprint’s data calculator, you could send and receive 6,000 emails, visit 1,500 webpages and make 1,500 social media posts in one month while using 2.25 GB of data.
+For example, you could send and receive 6,000 emails, visit 1,500 webpages and make 1,500 social media posts in one month while using 2.25 GB of data.
 You’ll use roughly the same amount of data by watching just six hours of videos per month.